GrandeDuc / Shutterstock

 Every year, 200 million tungsten bullets are produced, each using an ounce of tungsten.
 That amounts to over 5500 tons or one-eighth of the current annual tungsten consumption across the globe.

-In 1999 the US Army began manufacturing "green” bullets.
-The bullets - which are used primarily for shooting practice during peace time - are as deadly to humans as their predecessors but less deadly to the Earth.
+The US Army started to develop “green” bullets in 1999.
+These bullets, used mainly for shooting practice during peacetime, are as dangerous to humans as their predecessors but less dangerous to the Earth.

-This year about 1 million green bullets will be produced, Bunting says.
-Priority distribution of the bullets will be given to closed shooting ranges and to a new National Guard shooting range near Gnome, Alaska, that has not been contaminated by lead bullets, he continues.
-Next year, the Army will produce 5 million to 10 million green bullets and after that up to 200 million each year, he adds.
+Bunting informed that approximately one million green bullets will be manufactured with immediate effect.
+Priority for distribution of the green bullets will be given to closed shooting ranges as well as to a new National Guard shooting range close to Gnome, Alaska.
+This range has not been contaminated by lead bullets, he added.

 Bunting concluded that 5 to 10 million green bullets would be manufactured by the Army from the subsequent year, which will be increased up to 200 million every year.